 A lot of Chinese stir-fried dishes from Chinese takeaways often add a lot of “Chinese brown sauce” in their dishes.
 This brown sauce usually contains beef stock/beef broth to give the dish an extra flavor but you can also use chicken broth/stock if you want to.

 We must emphasize “Brown Sauce” is a Western Chinese takeaway thing.
-At least in my culture, we don’t use brown sauce at all.
+In some cultures, brown sauce isn't used at all.
 The whole purpose of brown sauce is to thicken the sauce and add a little flavoring.
-In real Eastern cuisine, you don’t need to add extra flavoring using this kind of sauce but we will thicken our sauces using potato starch powder.
+In real Eastern cuisine, you don’t need to add extra flavoring using this kind of sauce.

 You will often find this easy to make brown sauce accompanying popular Chinese dishes such as beef with broccoli, chow meins, etc.